arringtonm/watson-interface/README.md

 ### Author

 This project was created by Michael Arrington in early 2018 while finishing up a coding boot-camp (Epicodus in Portland, OR).
-Michael is currently interning as a front-end developer at Trailhead Marketing (also in Portland) and pursuing full-time opportunities as a web and user interface/user experience designer.
+Michael is currently working as a front-end developer at a boutique FinTech agency.

 ### License